CEO, Quarter Media

-Quarter Media wanted to move to a new ad serving platform, but needed to be sure that the migration to a new platform would be risk free and would not affect its customers: all of the network's publisher customers had installed unique 'ad tags' of code that enabled Quarter Media to serve ads to fill their inventory.
+Quarter Media wanted to move to a new ad serving platform, but needed to be sure that the migration would be risk-free and would not affect its customers: all of the network's publisher customers had installed unique 'ad tags' of code that enabled Quarter Media to serve ads to fill their inventory.
 Quarter Media was concerned that, if it had to change the coding of these ad tags, it would have to ask each publisher in turn to do this: a time-consuming process that would cause customer dissatisfaction.

 "Without this offer, we would have needed to run a translation tool ourselves, at a significant financial and time cost," adds Gaddum.
 "No other provider was able to offer this service.
 If we had translated the ad tags ourselves, we would have had to continue to run our previous platform alongside SAS® Intelligent Advertising during the two or three month translation period to ensure that all publishers were delivered ads, whether their ad tags had been recoded yet or not.
 This would have shouldered us with an additional £60,000 in costs and a very complex task that would impact our operational performance."